Petrosz007/msc-thesis/chapters/gpt_lang.typ

 == Converting disjunctions to conjunctions <or-to-ands>

 Converting disjunctions to conjunctions is in my opinion one of the most important features I've come up with for GPT.
 The GPT algorithm is only defined for conditions where the predicates are conjoined.
-But in the real world, we rarely use only conjunctions, we have to use dijunctions as well.
+But in the real world, we rarely use only conjunctions, we have to use disjunctions as well.

 There is a way to create conjunctions from disjunctions.
 If we think about it, when programs evaluate `x || y`, they always have an order of operations.
 Most programming languages today first evaluate `x`, if it is true, they stop and evaluate that condition as true.
 If `x` is false, they evaluate `y`.
 We can use this order of operation to define two conjunctions: `x` and `!x && y`.
 If we write test cases for these two conjunctions, it is the same as if we tested `x || y`.
 Now we can use GPT on these converted predicates.